CrasyCookie/powerinfo/README.md

 Supports raw values.

 ## Dependencies
-* Any standard UNIX-like/POSIX shell
+* Any standard UNIX-like/POSIX shell<sub> note that powerinfo does not use any bashisms</sub>
 * bc (Basic Calculator)

 ## Configuration and usage